DavidCEllis/PrefabClasses/README.md

 project and has not had the rigorous real world testing of either of those.

-This started as a way of investigating how modules like `attrs` and `dataclasses` work and evolved into an alternative method of performing a similar task.
+Initially this was just an investigation into how these modules worked, but evolved into a more performance oriented version of the same idea.
+I don't think that writing classes like this should impose a significant performance penalty over writing the classes by hand.

 For the short answer, here are the start and import times of various modules on my development computer, with `python -c "pass"` as a baseline.